ietf-gitwg/using-github/draft-ietf-git-using-github.md

 degree of discipline from chairs and editors to ensure that any substantive matters are taken to the mailing list.

-As the Working Group mailing list remains the primary venue for discussion, this mode remains most compatible with existing work modes.
-Participants in a Working Group that operates under this model can reasonably be expected to receive all relevant communication about the work of the group from the mailing list.
+As mailing lists remain the primary venue for discussion of substantive matters, this mode and the document management only modes remain those most compatible with existing work practices for Working Groups.
+Participants in a Working Group that operates under either model can reasonably be expected to receive all relevant communication about the work of the group from the mailing list.

 Though the mailing list is used for making decisions, the issue tracker can still be a useful record of the state of issues.
 It is often useful if chairs